Old-Fashioned Apple Dumplings

 For the Sauce:

-1. Make the Pastry Dough: In a large bowl, whisk together the flour and salt.
+- Make the Pastry Dough: In a large bowl, whisk together the flour and salt.
 Using a pastry blender or two knives, cut in the shortening until the mixture is crumbly.
 Gradually add the ice water, tossing the mixture with a fork, until the dough forms a cohesive mass.
+If the dough needs more water to come together, add it 1 teaspoon at a time.
 Divide the dough into eight equal portions, wrap each in plastic wrap and refrigerate for at least 30 minutes.

-4. Gently bring up the corners of the pastry to the center of each apple; pinch the edges to seal.
-Place the pastry-encased apples in a greased 9x13-inch baking dish.
+- Gently bring up the corners of the pastry to the center of each apple; pinch the edges to seal.
+Place the pastry-encased apples in a greased 9×13-inch baking dish.
 Sprinkle with the remaining cinnamon-sugar mixture.